-A cloud-based decision support solution for diagnostic and prognostication of prostate cancer
+An AI-based decision support solution for diagnosis and prognostication of prostate cancer

 CADESS™ will help determine who can live with prostate cancer and who requires surgery to survive